invoke-ai/InvokeAI/docs/contributing/LOCAL_DEVELOPMENT.md

 ### Running Tests

 We use [pytest](https://docs.pytest.org/en/7.2.x/) for our test suite.
-Tests can be found under the `./tests` folder and can be run with a single `pyest` command.
+Tests can be found under the `./tests` folder and can be run with a single `pytest` command.
 Optionally, to review test coverage you can append `--cov`.

 ```zsh